ravendesignsystem/rds/src/docs/dev/understanding-rds/icon-system/index.md

 <p style="font-size: 2.5em"><span class="u-icon u-icon--circle">{% include 'icons/heart.svg' %}<span>love</span></span></p>

-Notice how the icon shrinks and the background height remains the sames as the label.
+Notice how the icon shrinks and the background height remains the same size as the label.
 For guidance on when to use circular background icons, view the [design guidelines for icons](#).

 **Note**: if using a circular icon, you can **not** change an icon's color.

+#### Social Icons

+If you want to link up social media accounts, the [Social buton](/dev/components/buttons/social-button) components provide this with branded rollover colours.

+<a class="c-buttonsocial c-buttonsocial--facebook u-icon u-icon--circle" href="https://www.facebook.com/carletonuniversity/">{% include 'icons/facebook.svg' %} <span class="u-visually-hidden">Like us on Facebook</span></a> <a class="c-buttonsocial c-buttonsocial--instagram u-icon u-icon--circle" href="https://www.instagram.com/carleton_u/">{% include 'icons/instagram.svg' %} <span class="u-visually-hidden">Follow us on Instagram</span></a> <a class="c-buttonsocial c-buttonsocial--twitter u-icon u-icon--circle" href="https://twitter.com/@Carleton_U">{% include 'icons/twitter.svg' %} <span class="u-visually-hidden">Follow us on Twitter</span></a> <a class="c-buttonsocial c-buttonsocial--youtube u-icon u-icon--circle" href="https://www.facebook.com/carletonuniversity/">{% include 'icons/youtube.svg' %} <span class="u-visually-hidden">https://www.youtube.com/user/carletonuvideos</span></a> <a class="c-buttonsocial c-buttonsocial--linkedin u-icon u-icon--circle" href="https://www.linkedin.com/school/carleton-university/">{% include 'icons/linkedin.svg' %} <span class="u-visually-hidden">View us on Linkedin</span></a> <a class="c-buttonsocial c-buttonsocial--pinterest u-icon u-icon--circle" href="https://www.pinterest.ca/carletonu/">{% include 'icons/pinterest.svg' %} <span class="u-visually-hidden">Check us out on Pinterest</span></a>

-### Icon sizes
+## Icon sizes

 Since the methods above let us easily match icon size with accompanying text, RDS does not provide any utility classes for icon sizes.
 If you need a certain size icon, handle the sizing in the block's CSS.
 You should, however, try and align with RDS's [typographic scale](#) for sizing.